The Essentialness of Sabbaticalling

 Given his passions and desire to serve God with his unique giftings, Jabez and his wife decided to move to Southeast Asia where they intend to bring God’s healing to missionaries who are serving in that region.
 Our team at ServingLeaders is encouraged by the Yeos’ passionate heart for missionaries, and their willingness to make the incredible sacrifices necessary to move across the world.
 And we send them warmly on to their new mission and home.

-ServingLeaders has a team of counselors who are experienced and skilled to come alongside missionaries by providing counseling, debriefings, training, and mediations. [provide a link to the Kishbaugh’s soul care and debriefing services] If you or anyone you know would like more information please feel free to reach out here
+ServingLeaders has a team of counselors who are experienced and skilled to come alongside missionaries by providing counseling, debriefings, training, and mediations, you can check out those specifically here.
+If you or anyone you know would like more information about any of our services please feel free to reach out here

 Why Do We Keep Failing and Falling?